QuEraComputing/Bloqade.jl/docs/src/julia.md

 ```julia
 julia> using Pkg
 ```
-To install a package, you can use
+To install a package, you can use:
 ```julia
 julia> Pkg.add("Bloqade")
 ```
-To remove a package, you can use
+To remove a package, you can use:
 ```julia
 julia> Pkg.rm("Bloqade")
 ```